tsgates/arch-wiki-markdown/wiki/KDE.md

 > What is Phonon?

-Phonon is the multimedia API for KDE 4.
+From Wikipedia: Phonon is the multimedia API for KDE 4.
 Phonon was created to allow KDE 4 to be independent of any single multimedia framework such as GStreamer or xine and to provide a stable API for KDE 4's lifetime.
 It was done for various reasons: to create a simple KDE/Qt style multimedia API, to better support native multimedia frameworks on Windows and Mac OS X, and to fix problems of frameworks becoming unmaintained or having API or ABI instability.

-from Wikipedia.

 Phonon is being widely used within KDE, for both audio (e.g., the System notifications or KDE audio apps) and video (e.g., the Dolphin video